 There are any number of partnerships in place between legal US sportsbooks and pro US leagues and teams.
 This latest partnership takes things to a whole new level.

-Caesars has been one of the most recognized names in the gaming and entertainment industry for quite some time.
+Caesars has been one of the most recognized names in the gaming and entertainment industry for quite some time and has a strong offering with a Caesars bonus code.
 The Louisiana Superdome is an iconic sports venue with a long history of hosting major events.

 Joining the two together takes the relationship between sports betting and sports in a whole new direction as well.

 Another big benefit from this deal will be funding towards an overdue renovation of the Superdome at an estimated cost of $450 million.
 This will bring the facility in line with the other elite stadiums in the NFL.

 The bigger picture for Louisiana sportsbooks is the planned launch of betting in 55 of the state’s 64 parishes.
 A voter referendum in last November’s general election started the process.

 Following a successful legislative effort to legalize betting on sports, the Louisiana Gaming Control Board is working through the regulatory process.